decyphertek-io/docker/README.md

 Disclaimer:
 -----------

+    This collection of docker compose is not completely tested and not all is in docker compose format currently.
-    This is a work in progress, not all is tested.
-Experimental.
+    This is a work in progress to get all to docker compose format , tested, and able to launch all with the startup script.
+The current startup script is limited.

 Getting Started
 ---------------